The following are short descriptions of some of our activities.

 TAI CHI Note: At the moment there are limited vacancies in some forms practices.
 Please contact the Group Leaders stated in the Timetable for more information.
 Tai Chi originated in ancient China.
 Nowadays it is practiced throughout the world to enhance health and wellbeing.
 Many scientific studies have demonstrated that Tai Chi is amazingly effective for this.
 Tai Chi is suitable for almost anyone, it may help relieve pain and stress, improve quality of life and concentration and integrates body, mind and spirit.
 Practicing Tai Chi helps to strengthen vitality with a very positive effect on health.
 Tai Chi is low-impact, gentle, safe and effective.
 Build Health Fast – in Slow Motion

-- Life Stories (Lynda Tait) Tuesday, 11am.
-This enjoyable class has a complement of 12 members all keen to commit our stories to a medium that was unimaginable when we were growing up.
+WRITING LIFE STORIES This enjoyable class has a complement of 12 members all keen to commit our stories to a medium that was unimaginable when we were growing up.
 Our stories form the basis of a social history – the lives of our grandparents, our parents – and our upbringing in the 1930s, 1940s and 1950s.

-YOGA POSTURES (Lynda Tait) In this class we practice Hatha Yoga – the yoga of posture and breath.
+YOGA POSTURES In this class we practice Hatha Yoga – the yoga of posture and breath.
 Originally the purpose of yoga postures (asanas) was to build and maintain the strength, stamina and flexibility needed to endure long periods of meditation and to balance physical and mental processes.
 This is still a worthy goal, but if your interest in yoga goes no further than a fit body and good health then doing the postures in this class will achieve this.
 Click here to read about the Benefits yoga provides.

-Before joining U3A contact the Group Leader for the group you wish to join to ensure there is a vacancy, as some groups have a waiting list.
+Before joining U3A please contact the Group Leader for the group you wish to join to ensure there is a vacancy, as some groups have a waiting list.
 Please do not just “show up”

 In addition, you may attend one single group to make sure it is right for you before joining U3A Tweed Coast Inc.